-Structural repairs and improvements to gates, bridges, and path surfaces tends to take place in winter, and we also carry out our signposting and way-marking work during this period.
-You may therefore find that your issue may not be resolved for several months.
-Please be patient as we try and resolve all the problems reported to us.
+As our work is seasonal you may find that your issue might not be resolved for several months.
+Please be patient as we do try to resolve all the problems reported to us.

-Report a problem with a public right of way online
+Report an issue with a public right of way

 The countryside access team have achieved Customer Service Excellence status.
 We have developed a customer charter in consultation with the Public Rights of Way Joint Liaison Group and the Local Access Forum.